MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/adfs-sql-latency.md

 # Fine tuning SQL and addressing latency issues with AD FS
-In an update for [AD FS 2016](https://support.microsoft.com/help/4503294/windows-10-update-kb4503294) and 2019, AD FS introduced the following improvements to reduce cross database latency.
+In an update for [AD FS 2016](https://support.microsoft.com/help/4503294/windows-10-update-kb4503294) AD FS introduced the following improvements to reduce cross database latency.
+A upcoming update for AD FS 2019 will include these improvements.

 ## In-Memory cache update in background thread
 In prior Always on Availability (AoA) deployments, latency existed for any “Read” operation as the master node could be located in a separate datacenter.
 The call between two different datacenters resulted in latency.